 Christian Grace Porter is an Author and Illustrator of the ‘Emotatude’ series of children’s books.
 She loves to draw, and paint.
 She also likes to draw horses and perform color guard.
 She is a member of 4H, and attends Queen of Peace Middle School.
 She is a fan of all animals including chickens, goats, dogs, cats, and horses.
 She is an English horse rider and loves to participate in horse shows.
 Her favorite thing to do indoors is play the piano.
 She is a beginner, flute, violin, trombone, and guitar player and loves to try new musical instruments.

-Karen White Porter is an author and a Nationally Board Certified Teacher.
+Karen White Porter is a Director of Loga Springs Academy and a Nationally Board Certified Teacher.
 After graduating from Rutgers University with a Masters Degree in language education, she started teaching children.
 It was then that she realized the importance of emotional intelligence among her students.
 Having taught around the world gave her insight into to the importance of the emotional underpinnings of how all people learn.
 She has taught at East China Normal University in Shanghai, P.R.
 China, Hofstra University in Hempstead N.Y., Hillside Public Schools in New Jersey, Saint Andrews University in Saint Andrews Scotland, Belcher Elementary in Clearwater Florida, The University of South Florida, The State University of Florida, and Loga Springs Academy.
 She started her own school Loga Springs Academy in Gainesville, Florida because she wanted to build her own curriculum that builds emotional intelligence.
 She was inspired by her students as they went on this educational journey with her.
 After working for over 25 years helping young people identify their feelings and learning passions, she decided she wanted to provide tools to build emotional intelligence to a wider audience.
 She is now developing a book series that help children deal with their feelings in concrete terms.
 She has co-authored several books with her daughter about feelings in her ‘Emotatude’ series.
 Her most recent and popular works are How to be Heebie Jeebie Free, What to do When you get the Bejeebers Scared Out of You, The Secret of Warm Fuzzies, Picking Up the Pieces of a Kanipshun Fit, and Turtle One and Turtle Two.
 Her Abby’s Read Along Sing Along Picture Books are still used as classroom readers in Pinellas County Schools.
-She has developed several children’s book series and is currently working to bring them to print for a wider audience.
+She has developed several children’s book series and is currently working to bring them to print for a wider audience